the-code-genin/cradle/README.md

 # CRADLE V2

-A personal implementation of [the Cradle microframework](https://github.com/Iyiola-am/cradle).
+Cradle is a PHP MVC microframework built on top of [the Slim microframework](http://www.slimframework.com/).

+Cradle features a well structured directory and uses composer for dependency management.
+It requires at least PHP 7.2 to work properly.
+It follows an MVC architecture.

+You should get familiar with [the Slim microframework](http://www.slimframework.com/) first before trying out cradle as most Cradle components are built on it's components.

+Cradle can be used as a framework for regular web apps, APIs and more.
+It is component agnostic and only defines a router and application structure.
+The rest is left to you to figure out.

+If you appreciate the project, remember to leave a star, thank you.

-This implementation comes bundled with a cron job scheduler, uses eloquent for database abstraction, features a database migration architecture, session manager, and is overall more robust compared with the base micro framework.
-It uses open source components.
+This version comes bundled with a cron job scheduler, uses eloquent for database abstraction, features a database migration system, a session manager, and is overall more robust compared with the base micro framework.
+It leverages open source components.

+Developed and maintained by [Mohammed I. Adekunle](https://github.com/Iyiola-am).

+## Requirements

+- PHP 7.2+
+- Apache's mod_rewrite module or similar.
+- Composer.

 ## Installation

 - Download and place the repository's files in your web server's root directory.
 - Run `composer setup`.
 - Build something awesome.

-## Requirements

-- PHP 7.2+
-- Apache's mod_rewrite module or similar.
-- Composer.

 ## Usage